-Queue Management System mechanized force administration data system teletypewriter (QMFADS TTY)

-A minicomputer system that extracts QMS FM measurements from a pollable port in TOPS, and calculates summaries of service and force statistics.

-Queue Management System traffic administration data system teletypewriter (QTADS TTY)

-A TTY located in each traffic office of a TOPS office with QMS.
+ement System mechanized force administration data system (QMFADS TTY) A minicomputer system that extracts QMS FM measurements from a pollable port in TOPS, and calculates summaries of service and force statistics.
+Queue Manage (QTADS TTY) ement System traffic administration data system teletypewriter . , A TTY located in each traffic office of a TOPS office with QMS.
 It provides a printed record of force management statistics for the traffic office in which it is located, and serves as an input and output terminal for various other input commands and output reports.

-QFADS TTY

-Queue management system force administration data system teletypewriter

-QMFADS TTY

-Queue management system mechanized force administration data system teletypewriter

-QTADS TTY

-Queue management system traffic administration data system teletypewriter

-RCAMA

-Remote centralized automatic message accounting

-Ready-to-serve time

-The time during which an operator is waiting to answer incoming calls.
+QFADS TTY Queue management system force administration data system teletypewriter QMFADS TTY Queue management system mechanized force administration data system teletypewriter QTADS TTY Queue management system traffic administration data system teletypewriter RCAMA Remote centralized automatic message accounting Ready-to-serv e time , The time during which an operator is waiting to answer incoming calls.
 This time is provided in the capacity table and is necessary if the operator team is to provide objective speed of answer.

-Recall

-To bring an operator into an already established circuit.

-Recall position seizure (RPS)

-Position seizure measurement that tracks the number of operator recalls in an FM reporting period.
+Recall To bring an operator into an already established circuit.
+Recall position n seizure (RPS) Position seizure measurement that tracks the number of operator recalls in an FM reporting period.
+Register - A storage device having a specified storage capacity such as a bit, a byte, or a computer word, and usually intended for a special purpose.
+RPS Recall position seizure SV SA Service assistant

+12-16 List of terms 12-16 List of terms

-Register A storage device having a specified storage capacity such as a bit, a byte, or a computer word, and usually intended for a special purpose.
-RPS Recall position seizure SA Service assistant SADS System administration data system SADS TTY System administration data system TTY SA position Service assistance position SAWT Service average work time Scan To periodically sample the voltages that exist at like points in a number of similar circuits.
+SADS System administration data system SADS TTY System administration data system TTY SA position Service assistance position SAWT Service average work time Scan To periodically sample the voltages that exist at like points in a number of similar circuits.
 By reading the current, the scanning device can determine whether the scan point is busy, and record the total busy counts in a register.
 If the group is scanned once every ten seconds, the register indicates XCS (ten call seconds).
-Senior operato An operator in a TOPS QMS environment who is assigned to provide assistance to other operators as well as handle incoming traffic.
+Senior operate An operator in a TOPS QMS environment who is assigned to provide assistance to other operators as well as handle incoming traffic.
 Service assist ance position (SA position) A position used by service assistants.
 Although it has the same hardware as an operator position, the assistance position has a limited set of displays that reflect the general status of the traffic office to which it belongs.
 In addition, it can be used to answer assistance requests from operators and to initiate outgoing calls.
 These positions are restricted from call completion.
-Service assistant The person who uses the assistance position.
-Service averaç ge work time (SAWT) The time in seconds required to handle the average call within a specified service.
+Service assist ant The person who uses the assistance position.
+Service averag ge work time (SAWT) The time in seconds required to handle the average call within a specified service.
 The calculation for QMS TOPS is: CBWV/(IPS+TPS+RPS) for the specified service.

-Service initiation (SI)

-In TOPS ACD, measurement of the number of service calls (TA, DA, or INTC); used to calculate AWT.
+Service initiati ion (SI) In TOPS ACD, measurement of the number of service calls (TA, DA, or INTC); used to calculate AWT.
 In TOPS QMS, measurement of the number of times a service is associated with a call, for both initial and subsequent assignments (such as switching from one service to another or applying the same service to a call to generate an AMA record); used to calculate SAWT.